Wenutu/TaskPanel/README.md

 - Only task keys name, info, description, steps are allowed
 - steps mapping must have string keys and string or null values

+Notes (YAML specifics):
+- If top-level steps is omitted, TaskPanel derives the step headers in the order of first appearance across tasks.
+For stable ordering across runs and clearer UI, it is recommended to define steps explicitly at the top level.
+- A step command can be null or empty per task; it effectively removes the step for that task while the step name can still appear in the top-level steps.
+- PyYAML is required for YAML parsing and CSV→YAML conversion: pip install pyyaml

 ## Usage

 ### Command Line Interface